 Overview

-Payload will vary depending on the selection of Report Type.
+The payload will vary depending on the selection of the Report Type.
 SAIVA plans to add additional report types in the future and will publish their payload schema on the saiva-api Github repository.

 Testing and pinging